SuperOfficeDocs/superoffice-docs/docs/customer-center/config.md

 ## sendPassword.html

-This template is displayed when the customer has clicked the "Forgotten password" button.
+This template is displayed when the customer has clicked the **Forgotten password** button.
 No other than the standard variables are available.

 ## ticketPosted.html